lalersoy/hotel-recommendation-system/review_feedback_product_analytics.md

 In product environments, we deal with open-ended feedback all the time, from app reviews, survey responses, or support tickets.

 These inputs are full of insight, but they’re often unstructured, noisy, or in multiple languages.
-The approach in this project—cleaning the text, detecting sentiment, and matching inputs to relevant content—applies directly to
+The approach in this project (cleaning the text, detecting sentiment, and matching inputs to relevant content) applies directly to
 - **Prioritizing user requests**
 - **Personalizing user experiences**
 - **Identifying recurring themes or pain points**